 It breaks my heart when a client leaves my company.

 Why?
 Because I want to run a company that is so indispensable that every client we work with always wants to work with us.

 It breaks my heart when a child starves to death or a woman is beaten to death by her pimp.

 Why?
-Because I want to lead a life that invests in causes that restore humanity, hope, and dignity to people who were created in the image of God.
+Because I want to lead a life that invests in causes that restore humanity, hope, and dignity to people who created in the image of God.

 And, just as Stanley promised, at the end of a broken heart, I found our mission:

 To be a company that team members never want to leave, clients can’t do without, and the world is better for.